All Products

 Count

-The aggregation method that can be used to return the total number of values for a specified field or the total number of rows in a search index.
-This method can be used in a similar manner as the SQL COUNT function.
+Returns the number of values for a specified field or the total number of rows in a search index, similar to the SQL count function.

 Note